 This generation is aware of what its culture is and they are using it to influence their music.

 Do not expect them to make music that will conform to the current music that is receiving major airplay on radio and the other medium.

 Ghanaian radio should be a part of this phenomenon now not when it blows up and they have no choice.

-There are plenty ears that desires to listen to good music but radio is playing music that radio wants.
+There are plenty of ears that desire to listen to good music but radio is playing the music that radio wants.

 No qualms there but you should know, this our generation doesn’t give up on the good that they believe in.

 Ghana music is shifting guards, identify and be a part of it.
 It’s our culture!